The Porsche Cayenne Buyers Guide

-If your just taking the initial steps to buying a Porsche Cayenne, this guide will highlight some of the technical issues to be aware of before you commit to buy this sporty SUV.
+If you’re just about to take the leap and buy a used Porsche Cayenne, this guide will highlight some of the technical issues to be aware of before you commit to buy.
+The early Cayenne cars are now extremely affordable and can be fun to own.

-The Cayenne was launched back in 2003, and the early cars are now extremely affordable.
-The car is fun and exhilarating to drive yet, can be used as a practical SUV everyday.
-Don’t make the mistake of comparing it to some other SUVs – the Cayenne is absolutely a Porsche and likely has more expensive maintenance requirements.
+The Cayenne is absolutely a Porsche and likely has more expensive maintenance requirements than most SUVs.
 For that reason, some owners seriously neglected the car by trying to equate work on a domestic SUV to the more expensive requirements of the Porsche Cayenne.
 Our Porsche Cayenne buying guide will help you understand what mechanical issues to look for and what to avoid.

-If your thinking of buying a used Porsche Cayenne, you might be surprised to know that when it was launched in 2003, it was met with somewhat distain by Porsche fans.
-Why would a manufacturer famed for small sports cars turn to the SUV?
+You might be surprised to know that when the Cayenne was launched in 2003, it was met with somewhat distain by Porsche fans.
+Why would a manufacturer famed for small sports cars, turn to the SUV?

 Ironically, the Cayenne and the later Macan now out sell the 911, Boxster and Cayman combined.
 With hindsight, the Cayenne was a stroke of genius and set the trend for many other manufacturers to follow.
 The luxury SUV market now includes Bently, Aston Martin, Rolls Royce, Lamborghini, Maserati and plenty of others.